-Les Gombik is the managing partner of Caldwell’s Calgary office.
-With more than 20 years of executive search and human resources experience, Les has a broad perspective on the most pressing talent issues in executive management today.
-His particular focus is on board and senior executive positions for public companies and equity-backed enterprises within the energy, industrial, retail and financial services sectors.
+Les Gombik is the managing partner of Caldwell’s prairie region.
+With more than 25 years of executive & board search and human resources experience, Les has a broad perspective on the most pressing talent issues in executive management today.
+His particular focus is on board and senior executive positions for commercially oriented, public, private and private equity-backed enterprises within the industrial, consumer and financial services sectors.

-Prior to joining Caldwell, Les worked for a leading international human resources consulting firm, where he engaged with hundreds of organizations to help them address their employee attraction, retention and engagement issues.
-Previous to that, Les worked in the financial services sector providing solutions to many of Canada’s largest employers.
+Prior to joining Caldwell, Les worked for a leading international human resources consulting firm, where he engaged with hundreds of organizations to help them address their talent and engagement issues.

-Les has a Bachelor of Arts in administrative and commercial studies from Western University and is also their former Calgary Chapter Alumni president.
+Les has a Bachelor of Administrative and Commercial Studies from Western University and is also their former local Chapter Alumni president.
 He obtained his ICD.D designation from the Institute of Corporate Directors.

 More About Les